HESA Shahed 136: Ukrainian defense

 While Ukraine's ground-based air defence covers the whole country at low to high altitude, the 'extra-low' altitude flight of the drones means that Ukraine's conventional ground-based air defences are at a disadvantage.
-The nation has implemented virtual observation posts, an alert app which allows civilians to submit drone sightings, and mobile fire groups that specialise in defending against drone attacks using missiles and various guns.
+Ukraine has implemented virtual observation posts, an alert app which allows civilians to submit drone sightings, and mobile fire groups that specialise in defending against drone attacks using missiles and various guns.
 One pilot describes the combination as 'pretty effective'.

 Because the drones are small, slow, and fly at low altitude, they are hard to spot on MiG-29 radar.
 One Ukrainian MiG-29 pilot described the drone's appearance on radar as similar to a flock of birds.
 Ukraine's Soviet-era R-73 heat seeking missiles cannot lock on to targets inside clouds, while its R-27R semi-active radar homing missiles of similar age require a dangerously close approach when attacking drones.
 Ukrainian aircraft can intercept these drones using their 30mm cannon, but only in daylight and clear weather.
 With either guns or missiles, there are risks of severe damage to defending aircraft.

-Ukrainian forces introduced a system of networked microphones that would allow them to track the acoustic signature of incoming drones.
+Ukrainian forces introduced a system of networked microphones to track the acoustic signature of incoming drones.
 Some 10,000 microphones are believed to be a part of the wireless network.
 The system is networked through a computer that turns the data into flight paths for Shahed drones.
 The microphone system was originally developed by two engineers in their garage.
 The microphones cost $4-500 per unit according to U.S. Air Force General James Hecker.
 The United States and Romanian militaries have shown interest in the system.
 Called "Sky Fortress" the estimated total value of the system is cheaper than "a pair of Patriot air-defense missiles".

-Night interceptions are harder as blackout conditions mean pilots have to rely on GPS to know whether they are over a population centre, lest a crashing drone cause collateral damage to civilian areas.
-In most such cases all the pilots can do is contact ground based air defences to intercept these drones.
+Night interceptions are harder, as blackout conditions mean pilots have to rely on GPS to know whether they are over a population centre, lest a crashing drone cause collateral damage to civilian areas.
+In most such cases, all the pilots can do is contact ground based air defences to intercept these drones.
 Ukraine's Air Force also believe that the drones are used to test the effectiveness of defences prior to missile attacks, to probe for weaknesses.
 Ukrainian pilot Vadym Voroshylov was credited with downing 5 Shahed drones in a week.
 However the explosion of the final drone downed his own MiG-29.
 Ukraine claims an interception rate of "65% and 85%".
 A Ukrainian defense attaché in the United States stated that SA-8 missiles and both the Soviet-era ZSU-23-4 and the German-supplied Flakpanzer Gepard SPAAGs have been used to "great effect" against these "relatively crude" drones.